Nbryan11/ecommerceUIS/README.md

 # Welcome to Dricamp!

 **Dricamp** is an E-comerce focused on selling Colombian fruits.
 You could watch all the features entering in the Spring file.
-It has a basic CRUD for create fruits, update fruits, delete fruits and get de fruits in the index page.
+It has a basic CRUD for create, update,delete and get fruits in the index page.